210104-msbi-reston/Robert-Palmer-P1/README.md

 To-do list:
 * Reorganize facilites by relating them to location and not store number
-* add more data for both products and facilities
+* Add more data for both products and facilities

 ## Getting Started